-For example, if we observe that patients with ESRD are more expensive that non-ESRD patients, then the mean difference in episode spending observed in the population for ESRD patients will be added to the expected cost of an episode for ESRD patients.
+Sam Bounds: Risk adjustment predicts the expected costs of an MSPB episode by adjusting for factors outside of the hospital's reasonable influence that can impact spending, such as pre-existing health conditions or age.
+A linear regression is used to predict the coefficients for each indicator in the model.
+These coefficients represent the mean difference in episode spending when the health condition is present.
+For example, if we observe that patients with ESRD are more expensive that non-ESRD patients, when holding all other covariates constant, then the mean difference in episode spending observed in the population for ESRD patients will be added to the expected cost of an episode for ESRD patients.
 This adjustment prevents disadvantaging episodes that serve riskier patients.

-- Maria Gugliuzza: Do we want a higher or lower value for the MSPB Measure? - Sam Bounds: An MSPB Measure of greater than 1 indicates that your hospital's MSPB Amount is more expensive than the U.S. national median.
-An MSPB measure of less than 1 indicates that your hospital is less expensive than the U.S. national median.
-Lowering of an MSPB measure score indicates improvement on the measure.
-The MSPB measure should be viewed in the context of other measures that evaluate the quality of care.
-The MSPB measure alone is not the only measure by which CMS evaluates hospitals. - Maria Gugliuzza: Has the MSPB hospital measure calculation changed from last year?
+Brandi Bryant: Do we want a higher or lower value for the MSPB Measure?

+Sam Bounds: An MSPB Measure of greater than 1 indicates that your hospital's MSPB Amount is more expensive than the US national median MSPB Amount.
+An MSPB Measure of less than 1 indicates that your hospital's MSPB Amount is less expensive than the US national median MSPB Amount.
+Lowering of a MSPB Measure score indicates improvement on the measure.
+The MSPB Measure should be viewed in the context of other measures to evaluate the quality of care.
+The MSPB Measure is not the only measure by which CMS evaluates hospitals.

+Brandi Bryant Has the MSPB hospital measure calculation changed from last year?